-Now more than ever before, Black girls need space to think, breath and become.
-They need Project DIVA to emotionally and economically guide them into the sustainable lifestyles that they envision, being supported in knowing that their dreams are attainable.
+Now more than ever before, Black girls need space to think, breath and BE.
+They are inspired to have us at Project DIVA, emotionally and economically, guide them into the sustainable lifestyles that they envision.
+They love being supported in knowing that their inner visions are attainable.

 This video depicts what is not being discussed in mainstream conversations.